 SOSC 6323.
 History of Schools and Education in American Society.
-This course focuses on the evolution of schools in American society.
-Students use an interdisciplinary approach to explore schools from colonial America to the present.
+(ORG) (AMS) This course focuses on the evolution of schools in American society.
+Students use an interdisciplinary approach to explore schools from Colonial America to the present.
 The focus is on the study of relationships and tensions between children, families and schools and between social and political ideals and the realities of mass education.

 SOSC 6327.
 American Citizenship.
-This seminar weaves together the disciplines of history, law and political science to confront the problems of American citizenship in the past, present and future.
+(HUM) (AMS) This seminar weaves together the disciplines of history, law and political science to confront the problems of American citizenship in the past, present and future.
 It is a lecture course.

 SOSC 6329.
 The American Presidency.
-The course examines issues concerning the "modern" or post-war presidency, an institution at the center of the political system that is fascinating, perplexing and in many senses paradoxical.
-This study exposes students to a variety of perspectives and methods that can be employed to analyze the institution, the decisions of its occupants and the effectiveness of specific presidential administrations.
+(HUM) (GLO) (AMS) The course examines issues concerning the "modern" or post-war presidency, an institution at the center of the political system that is fascinating, perplexing and in many senses paradoxical.
+This study exposes students to a variety of perspectives and methods that can be employed to analyze the institution, and the decisions and effectiveness of specific presidential administrations.

 SOSC 6330.
 Politics and Film.
-Designed to use film as a vehicle for enhancing students' understanding of real-world politics and culture in the United States, the course considers political ambition, electoral politics, the nature of political leadership, theories of decision-making and the role of the media in politics.
-Additionally, the course examines the "two faces of film": as a portrayal (accurate or not) of politics, but also as a political act in itself.
-From the 1940s to the present, films have had the potential to deepen people's understanding of political change, but have also raised questions as to the political agenda of their makers, the use or misuse of history and the extent to which filmmaking is motivated by the profit incentive and the cultural norms that govern the industry.
+(HUM) (GLO) (AMS) Designed to use film as a vehicle for enhancing students' understanding of real-world politics and culture in the United States, the course considers political ambition, electoral politics, the nature of political leadership, theories of decision-making and the role of the media in politics.
+Additionally, the course examines the "two faces of film": a portrayal (accurate or not) of politics, and a political act in itself.
+From the 1940s to the present, films have had the potential to deepen people's understanding of political change but have also raised questions as to the political agenda of their makers, the use or misuse of history, and the extent to which filmmaking is motivated by the profit incentive and the cultural norms that govern the industry.

 SOSC 6331.
 Presidential Elections and American Politics.
-This course will study presidential elections in the United States in two tracks.
-In the first, the modern history of presidential elections, the methods used to study these contests and the conclusions produced by the research community that analyzes these elections will be examined.
-Both the nomination phase and the general election campaign will be covered.
-This will provide the intellectual background necessary to follow and to understand modern presidential election campaigns and American politics generally.
-The second track will look specifically at "Campaign 2008."
+(GLO) (AMS) This course studies presidential elections in the United States in two tracks.
+In the first, the modern history of presidential elections, the methods used to study these contests and the conclusions of the research community that analyzes these elections are examined.
+Both the nomination phase and the general election campaign are covered.
+This provides the intellectual background necessary to follow and to understand modern presidential election campaigns and American politics generally.
+The second track looks specifically at "Campaign 2008."

 SOSC 6332.
 Ideas Shaping the American Character I: 1607 to 1876.
-Through the biographies and writings of key early Americans, this course explores the political, economic, religious, social, intellectual and artistic ideas that have shaped the American character.
+(HUM) (HRJ) (AMS) Through the biographies and writings of key early Americans, this course explores the political, economic, religious, social, intellectual and artistic ideas that have shaped the American character.
 Specific attention is given to the free enterprise system and democracy as twin pillars upholding the edifice of the republic.
-Discussion begins with key figures including John Winthrop, Anne Hutchinson and John Edwards; moves through the founding members of the republic; continues through the 18th century figures such as Tecumseh, Emerson, Thoreau, Frederick Douglass and feminists Elizabeth Cady Stanton, Sojourner Truth and Susan B. Anthony; and concludes with Civil War figures Jefferson Davis and Abraham Lincoln.
+Discussion begins with key figures, including John Winthrop, Anne Hutchinson and John Edwards; moves to the founding members of the republic; continues with 18th century figures such as Tecumseh, Emerson, Thoreau, Frederick Douglass and feminists Elizabeth Cady Stanton, Sojourner Truth and Susan B. Anthony; and concludes with Civil War figures Jefferson Davis and Abraham Lincoln.